At some point in the past few weeks (or five minutes ago after a Google search), you’ve made a resolution to change your life:

 We are products of our environment.
 We can use this information to our advantage, and make the process of building a new habit or changing a bad habit easier by modifying our environment.
 I dig into this more fully in our article: “Build your Batcave for Habit Change,” but I’ll cover the basics here.

 Look at the places you spend your time.
 Reduce the steps between you and a good habit, and increase the steps between you and a bad habit.
-You’ll be less reliant on willpower and motivation and more likely to do the new habit or skip the bad habit.
+You’ll be less reliant on willpower and motivation and more likely to do the healthy habit or skip the bad habit.

 Here are five examples of environmental hacks you can use: